backstage/backstage/docs/integrations/github/discovery.md

   The hostname of your GitHub Enterprise instance.
 It must match a host defined in [integrations.github](locations.md).
 - **`organization`**:
   Name of your organization account/workspace.
-  If you want to add multiple organizations, you need to add one provider config each.
+  If you want to add multiple organizations you can either you use wildcards - `*` or add one provider config each.
 - **`validateLocationsExist`** _(optional)_:
   Whether to validate locations that exist before emitting them.
   This option avoids generating locations for catalog info files that do not exist in the source repository.